-The Project will physically alter more than two acres of land along the shoreline, land under water, and in coastal waters.
+The Project will physically alter land along the shoreline, land under water, and in coastal waters.
 These alterations are necessary for the construction of CSRMUs that will protect coastal land areas from damage caused by coastal storms similar to Hurricane Sandy.
 Ice management practices are not anticipated to be necessary for these CSRMUs.

-WATER AND AIR RESOURCES POLICIES
+8 WATER AND AIR RESOURCES POLICIES